Abstr4ctz/Enhancer/README.md

 Create "/enhancer twistr1" macro and spam to activate.
 - Same as above but WF is rank 1.

+Twist Nature Resistance Totem mode:
+Create "/enhancer twistnature" macro and spam to activate.
+- Same as above but NRT.

 Basic mode:
 Create "/enhancer basic" macro and spam to activate.
 - Water Shield